rero/sonar.ch/content/faq.md

 #### What information is shown for each document, each search result?

-The displayed information can be seen on [sonar.test.rero.ch](https://sonar.test.rero.ch).
-The following fields are displayed in the detailed view of a document (others can be added according to client's needs):
+The displayed information can be seen on [sonar.ch](https://sonar.ch).
+The following fields, among others, are displayed in the detailed view of a document (others can be added according to client's needs):

 * Document type
 * Title